 (Use keyword research to help plan your categories)

-Step 4: Set Up Categories
+Step 4: Set Up WP Post Categories

-(WP Posts Menu – Categories)
+(WordPress Posts Menu – Categories)

-This opens the ‘Categories’ panel …
+This brings you to the ‘Categories’ panel …

 (Categories screen – Add New Category)

-Click the ‘Add New Category’ button to add your new category …
+Click Add New Category to add your new category …

 (List of categories)